Updated: Mar 21

 Kids tubing on back of the pontoon again.
 This was really just as much for our entertainment as theirs.
 We were watching as there was a rain cloud hovered just over the mountain.
 We were expecting to get wet at any moment.
 Luckily, we out ran the rain in the pontoon and pulled into the boat house just in time!
 There we sat watching the rain.
 When it stopped, we went right back out on the water!
 We actually took a little time this afternoon to kayack and paddle board around the lake as well.
 It was a slow ride, and the water was perfect now.
 Good time to all jump in and get wet!
 Great time to enjoy the moment!

-Crab night! – On this particular night, we decided to have some crabs flown in from New England!
+Crab night! – We decided to have some crabs flown in from New England!
 We all had a crab feast!
 How fun!
 We set up our back porch and one of the moms demonstrated the best way to crack and eat crabs.
 We listened to some North Carolina songs and ate crab after crab!

 Check out by 11.
 Check.